inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/config-server/managing-files.md

 ## Four-Eyes Promoting Restriction

 By default, any user with promotion rights can promote any changes.
-In some setups it can be beneficial to enforce peer-reviews before promoting configuration changes.
+In some setups it can be beneficial to enforce peer-reviews before promoting changes.
-The configuration server offers a mechanism to enforce a four eyes principle for configuration changes which can be enabled using the following setting:
+The configuration server offers a mechanism to enforce a four eyes principle for changes which can be enabled using the following setting:

 ```YAML
 inspectit-config-server: